[View Printable Version]

 Ability to supervise in a manner conducive to full performance and high morale.

-One (1) year of permanent competitive class status as a Buyer III or Specification Writer II, or:
+One (1) year of permanent competitive class status as a Specification Writer II, Buyer III, Specification Writer, Buyer II, or Materials Management Coordinator.

 A) Graduation from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees with a baccalaureate degree and five (5) years of professional level work experience, or its part time equivalent, in purchasing, procurement, materials management or contract administration, one (1) year of which must have been in a supervisory capacity, or: